nomadworldmap/nomad-world-map/README.md

 If you need support, then please don't post it here but use the [support forums](http://wordpress.org/support/plugin/nomad-world-map) instead.

-The Documentation can be found [here](http://wordpress.org/plugins/nomad-world-map/faq/).
+The documentation can be found [here](http://wordpress.org/plugins/nomad-world-map/faq/).

 Demo